 Interdisciplinary Study and Double Majors

 More than half of Economics students complete a double major.
-The most popular other majors taken in conjunction with economics are Industrial Engineering in the McCormick School of Engineering and Applied Sciences, Political Science, History, Mathematics, and Psychology.
-Economics also has majors who are pursuing their degree in the Schools of Communication, Education, Journalism and Music.
+The most popular Weinberg College majors taken in conjunction with economics are Political Science, History, Mathematics, and Psychology.
+Economics also has majors who are pursuing their degrees in the Schools of Engineering (most commonly the Industrial Engineering degree), Communication, Education, Journalism, and Music.

 For students of high mathematical ability, the honors program in Mathematical Methods in the Social Sciences (MMSS) offers a unique opportunity to obtain rigorous training in the formal analytical methods of contemporary social science research.
 MMSS students must complete a major in one of the social sciences, and here again economics is a popular choice.